 Irfan Fazil played 88 first-class matches, in which he scored 1,499 runs @ 14.99 with the best of 61* including 5 fifties, 36 catches, 224 wickets @ 30.76 with the best of 6 for 38 including 9 times five wickets in an innings.

-He also played 49 List-A matches and scored 159 runs at an average of 8.83, including 14 catches, 52 wickets at an average of 34.75 with the best of 4 for 38.
+He also played 49 List-A matches and scored 159 runs at an average of 8.83, including 14 catches, and 52 wickets at an average of 34.75 with a best of 4 for 38.
 In 5 T20 matches, he scored 9 runs and just took 2 wickets.
 Read More – Akram Raza – A Victim of Match Fixing Saga